taisazero/taisazero/README.md

 ## 🚀 About Me

-I'm an AI researcher and data scientist passionate about computational dialogue systems and creating AI that helps humans think more effectively and learn more efficiently.
+I'm passionate about computational dialogue systems and creating AI that helps humans think more effectively and learn more efficiently.
 My dissertation is on **Computational Socratic Dialogue** 🎓!

 My industry work spans from building production GenAI platforms for the U.S. Air Force to contributing to open-source LLMs at StabilityAI.
 I believe in advancing AI that co-thinks with humans and enhances, not replaces, human thought.